Pearson-Higher-Ed/design/c/coachmarks/v1.0.0-beta.2/index.md

     link:

 tagline: |
-  This component informs the user of a new feature, nudges a user to use features or guides the user through a multistep process.
+  This component informs the user of a new feature, nudges a user to use a feature or guides the user through a multistep process.

 features:
   - Coach Mark and background attributes